more_vert

 The Role of the Curriculum

-Our curriculum is “broad and balanced” It promotes respect, tolerance and diversity.
+Our curriculum is broad and balanced and alongside our A Valued Me program, it promotes respect, tolerance and diversity.
 Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others.
-Or PSHE provision is embedded across the curriculum.
+Our PSHE provision is embedded across the curriculum.
 It directs our assemblies and underpins the ethos of the school.
 It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.
-Curricular enhancements are bought into our school to enable children to experience and reflect on scenarios in role-play eg theatre workshops on differences and extremism.
+Curricular enhancements are bought into our school to enable children to experience and reflect on scenarios in role-play e.g. theatre workshops on differences and extremism.

 Children are regularly taught about how to stay safe when using the internet and are encouraged to recognise that people are not always who they say they are online.
 They are taught to seek adult help if they are upset or concerned about anything they read or see on the internet.